 A crematorium is a facility or building specifically designed and equipped for the process of cremating human remains.
-It is a specialized facility where bodies are cremated, usually through the use of high temperatures, to reduce them to their basic elements, primarily bone fragments.
+It is a specialized facility with one or multiple crematories where bodies are cremated, usually through the use of high temperatures, to reduce them to their basic elements, primarily bone fragments.
 Crematoriums typically have one or more cremation chambers, also known as retorts or cremation ovens, which are capable of reaching and maintaining the high temperatures required for the cremation process.
 These facilities often have dedicated spaces for mourners to gather, such as chapels or viewing rooms, where funeral or memorial services can take place before or after the cremation.
 The ashes resulting from the cremation process are generally returned to the family or designated recipients for final disposition.
 Crematoriums may be owned and operated by private entities, religious organizations, municipalities, or funeral service providers.

 How long does the cremation process last in a crematory?

 The duration of the cremation process in a crematory can vary depending on several factors, including the size and weight of the body, the type of cremation equipment used, and the specific protocols followed by the crematory.
 Some crematories are more efficient than other crematories, so it takes less time for the cremation process.
 On average, the cremation process typically takes anywhere from 1.5 to 3 hours.
 However, it's important to note that this is an estimate and the actual duration may vary.
 Some cremations may be completed in a shorter period of time, while others, particularly for larger individuals, may take longer.
 It's best to consult with the specific crematory for more precise information regarding their processes and estimated timeframes.

 What happens to the ashes after someone is cremated in Ohio?